CaptEmulation/nitrogen-website/source/guides/start/setup.md

 A [security principal in Nitrogen](/docs/concepts/principals.html) is an entity that authenticates with the service and has a set of permissions associated with it.
 A principal could be a device, user, application, or even the service itself.

 You will likely see just one principal at this point, the user you just created, since you haven't added any devices to the service.
-Let's make it less lonely in your account by [creating our first device](camera.html).
+Let's make your account less lonely by [creating our first device](camera.html).